Freakwill/pyrimidine/paper/paper.md

 `DEAP` is feature-rich and mature.
 However, it primarily adopts a tedious meta-programming style.
 Some parts of the source code lack sufficient decoupling, limiting its extensibility. `Gaft` is a highly object-oriented software with excellent scalability, but it is currently inactive.

 `Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the API and the extension of the program more natural.
-So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], bat algorithm, gravity search algorithm, as well as some local search algorithms, such as simulated annealing.
+So far, We have implemented a variety of intelligent algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution, evolutionary programming, particle swarm optimization [@wang], as well as some local search algorithms, such as simulated annealing.

 # Conclusion